calliecameron/markdown-makefile/tests/test1/saved/test1_ms.md

 This is a new paragraph after the stars.
 This text is [Small Caps]{.smallcaps}.
 Here is a pound sign (£), a euro sign (€), and three letters with accents: ëóû.

-# This is a second section

-And this is *even more italic text*.

 [^1]: This is a footnote.
 It should appear at the bottom of the page.